webberr/2020-projects/README.md

   - Create a Gatsby Theme
   - Create a Gatsby Starter
 - Select a certificate to study for
-    - CSSLP or CISSP
+    - CSSLP or ~~CISSP~~
+      CISSP requires five years of experience and I am 15 months away and lacking broad experience.
+CSSLP will allow me to focus on           software security and architecture.
+The CSSLP certification only requires 4 years of experience and I am 3 months away which is a good amount of time to study and review while reinforcing my knowledge.
-    - AWS Security Associate or AWS Solutions Architect
+    - ~~AWS Security Associate~~ or AWS Solutions Architect Associate
 - Research security maturity evaluation

 Building